Vernier scale

 The vernier is a subsidiary scale replacing a single measured-value pointer, and has for instance ten divisions equal in distance to nine divisions on the main scale.
 The interpolated reading is obtained by observing which of the vernier scale graduations is coincident with a graduation on the main scale, which is easier to perceive than visual estimation between two points.
 Such an arrangement can go to a higher resolution by using a higher scale ratio, known as the vernier constant.
 A vernier may be used on circular or straight scales where a simple linear mechanism is adequate.
 Examples are calipers and micrometers to measure to fine tolerances, on sextants for navigation, on theodolites in surveying, and generally on scientific instruments.

 The Vernier principle of interpolation is also used for electronic displacement sensors such as absolute encoders to measure linear or rotational movement, as part of an electronic measuring system.

 History

-The first caliper with a secondary scale, which contributed extra precision, was invented in 1631 by French mathematician Pierre Vernier (1580–1637).
+The first caliper with a secondary scale, which contributed extra precision, was invented in 1631 by the French mathematician Pierre Vernier (1580–1637).
 Its use was described in detail in English in Navigatio Britannica (1750) by mathematician and historian John Barrow.
 While calipers are the most typical use of vernier scales today, they were originally developed for angle-measuring instruments such as astronomical quadrants.

-In some languages, the vernier scale is called a nonius after Portuguese mathematician, cosmographer Pedro Nunes (Latin Petrus Nonius, 1502–1578).
+In some languages, the vernier scale is called a 'nonius' after Portuguese mathematician and cosmographer Pedro Nunes (Latin - Petrus Nonius, 1502–1578).
 In English, this term was used until the end of the 18th century.
 Nonius now refers to an earlier instrument that Nunes developed.

-The name "vernier" was popularised by the French astronomer Jérôme Lalande (1732–1807) through his Traité d'astronomie (2 vols) (1764).
+The name "vernier" was popularised by the French astronomer Jérôme Lalande (1732–1807) through his 'Traité d'astronomie' (2 vols) (1764).